danaia/archeonGUI/README.md

 ## Works With Any IDE

-ArcheonGUI is **completely IDE-agnostic** — use it alongside your favorite development environment.
-Whether you're using VS Code, Cursor, Windsurf, or any other editor, ArcheonGUI runs as a separate window that visualizes your architecture in real-time.
+Archeon is **completely IDE-agnostic** — use it alongside your favorite development environment.
+Whether you're using VS Code, Cursor, Windsurf, or any other editor, Archeon runs as a separate window that visualizes your architecture in real-time.

 ### Supported IDEs & AI Assistants